rustedpy/result/README.md

   - `make test`
   - `make lint`
   - You can also start a Python REPL and import `result`
+5. Update documentation
+  - Edit any relevant docstrings, markdown files
+  - Run `make docs`
+6. Add an entry to the [changelog](./CHANGELOG.md)
-5. Git commit and create a new PR.
+5. Git commit all your changes and create a new PR.

 [pydocs-venv]: https://docs.python.org/3/library/venv.html